owenBeresford/extra-panda/README.md

 - Functions tagged "PURE" do not effect the DOM, and tend to test quickly.
 - **_NOTE_** Commits at the start of this project are completely meaningless, as it's just when I moved the code back to my dev machine.
 They are meaningless duration markers, rather than feature markers.
 - Proper TDD units, as I have better tools now (JS modules + a fake DOM), make code better ~ separately to, and above every other bullet point.
 - Vastly improve English / readability of the code.
 Gain is separate to all other points.
 - Some of these unit tests are less meaningful than others, regrettably (running from Node).
 It would be nice to setup test from a browser **UPDATE** I did, see `npm run web:test` .
 Initially, to *look* at the UX (as in, I am being the success / fail criterion), I did some manual testing
 - Use new language features (ADD a few KB of source) without jQuery (DROP >300KB of source).
 Dropping jQuery, as "select downloaded features" feature has been removed from https://jquery.com
 - Use TEST_ONLY symbols that expose entire module to unit tests.
 Tree-shaking means these do not show in release builds and is a free feature of most build tools.
 I didn't invent this structure, but I have used it ever since I started with JS modules, rather than plain JS.
-- As all this code is made after a minimiser script is adopted, faction code more finely into logical modules.
-So it's more readable.
+- As all this code is made after a minimiser script is adopted, faction code more finely into logical modules, so it's more readable.
-- As a very non-funny joke: the first two versions of the SM sharebar are legacy HTML, but very easy to unit-test.
-Now I have much better test tech and libraries and less good tests on this feature.
 - Assuming this project is frozen on feature completion, I do not need an installer.
 I will manually copy 1 compiled file to the static-host local-image.
 This project may not have any rollbacks/ reverts, tests are mandated.
-- I have used a short term solution to minification, as I need to move forward.
-XXX #FIXME
 - As far as Vite is a _code bundler_, I need to make all these separate outcome files as separate configs.
 I probably can reduce the amount of configs duplication at a later date.
 To repeat for clarity, each generated file is a separate file to syntax high-lighting for other languages.
 Again via this library, CSS syntax highlighting isn't perfect.
-- There are some demo pages that I will need to retire or use CDN to host needed libraries.
+- There are some 3rd party demo pages that I will need to retire or use CDN to host needed libraries.
 - There isn't much logging, but logging is held to a wrapper, so I could jump to a centralised log (such as ELK) if I need to in future.
 - My code has complex / unexpected behaviour if you change the DOM / document object without changing state.
 This shouldn't be an issue outside tests, as this code doesn't support SSR presently.
-- I want to reduce the amount of manually made snap-shot tests, as again it's a code smell (test and measure outcomes, not the recipe to achieve them, or the recipe is forced to be immutable).
 - Minor gain for Google, I made the sliding window feature in Adjacent module this time, as I have more articles in each group.
 This means unnecessary (not-rendered) nodes are not added to the HTML.
 My rebuild of the Adjacent HTML is also smaller.
 - As this lump of JS is a single project rather than 6, there are less control flags needed.
 This makes the code a bit simpler.
 - This has a function equivalent to `int main(int argc, char * argv[])`, called _core_.
 This is allowed to have a high volume and complexity as it wraps *all the other* methods.
 As an architecture detail, this isn't avoidable.
-- The highlight source is now in TS, as I found the type definitions.
-- The process of expanding the number of tools in this project is adding features, but also acting as a lint as it shows small oversights.
 - I added a UI feature that added extra HTML, but this didn't invalidate any of the unit-tests ~ they are not snapshot tests.
 - I am adding search params for testing, rather than a Mock, as I may want to use them during QA
 - It is expensive [in devtime] to create keyboard events in a different tab/ window.
-- Why do I not tidy-up unused vars in this code base?
+- [ESLINT] Why do I not tidy-up unused vars in this code base?
 Most are in unit tests, its better readability if *standard* args are present, IMO (Promises, forEach or map etc)
 - I think that most people do not need a commit for lint/prettier changes.
 BUT I do this so I can see what changes /I/ made easily.
 Occasionally lint tools product non-compilable changes, but this is rare.
 If all the commits are squashed together with `rebase`, it's a nul-point difference.
 UPDATE: the expanded eslint config does make garbage changes on some files, I do not know why.
-UPDATE2: I binary deleted until the issue went away.
+UPDATE2: I binary partition deleted to isolate  until the issue went away.
-- More recently, I made the eslint config more complex, and this reports extra details.
+- More recently, I made the eslint config more complex, and this reports extra details (see Github issue).
-- I am also moving the MJS files in tests to TS.

 #### Metrics that are important to goals